 for further information.

 We organise conferences and other events in the UK to share information about Open Dialogue and related approaches, and to engage with mental health professionals working in a variety of ways with a variety of client groups.
-Our 2016 Conference attracted 600 people and was a very stimulating event, and we will be announcing plans for our 2017 Conference soon.
+Our 2016 Conference attracted 600 people and was a very stimulating event.

 We work to promote the development of the Open Dialogue approach through a variety of other means, producing written and digital material for professionals, carers, service users and others who are interested in learning more.
 We aim to have more resources available on this website soon.